KnowledgeBoat Logo

 Procedure —

-1. Name two thermo flasks as ‘A’ and ‘B’, keep them aside.
+1. Take two flasks and mark them as ‘A’ and ‘B’.

 2. At the base of both the flasks, place wet cotton wool.

-3. In flask A, take a few soaked seeds of pea, simultaneously take equal quantity of boiled seeds in flask B.
+3. In flask A, take a few soaked pea seeds.
+In flask B, take an equal number of boiled seeds.

 4. To flask B, add some carbolic acid so as to inhibit bacterial growth on the dead seeds.

-5. Seal the flasks with a cork, leave them undisturbed for a couple of days.
+5. Seal the flasks with corks and leave them undisturbed for a couple of days.

 6. Observe the changes.